RGraph is a JavaScript charts library based on

 So for this reason you can use either negative percentages,

-percentages greater than 100%
+percentages greater than 100% or there are two

-keywords: min
+keywords: min and max, as shown

 by the examples here.
 This option will come in handy when

-you're making a multi-color Line chart
+you're making a multi-color Line chart.

-.
+and radius.
 If the chart doesn't have these then

-there's no point trying to use the r:
+there's no point trying to use the r: option.
+This

 means that you can use this option with the following